MiCAM05-N256 is a high-speed optical mapping system that captures

 Acquisition/Analysis Software (BV Workbench)

-BV Workbench is the image acquisition software that controls MiCAM05-N256 optical mapping system.
-In
+BV Workbench is the image acquisition software that controls

-addition to image acquisition
+MiCAM05-N256 optical mapping system.
+In addition to image acquisition

-and control of inputs and outputs of the imaging system, analysis functions including movie
+and control of inputs and outputs of the imaging system, analysis

-playback, wave display, filter
+functions including movie playback, wave display, filter functions,

-operated with the use of a
+is easily operated with the use of a mouse.

 Cardiac Optical Mapping Data Anaysis using BV Workbench Version 4.5.1